snapshotpl/ZfSnapGeoip/README.md

 }
 ```

-and add 'ZfSnapGeoip' module name to application config.
+and add `ZfSnapGeoip` module name to application.config.php

-To download data file from http://dev.maxmind.com/geoip/legacy/geolite/ use Zend\Console (you can add this to crontab):
+To download data file from http://dev.maxmind.com/geoip/legacy/geolite/ use `Zend\Console` (you can add this to crontab):
 ```
 php index/public.php geoip download
 ```